A Catholic Men’s Ministry Stands Up to Sexually Oriented Businesses

 As a result, the unfortunate emergence of a strip club in Quakertown, Bucks County, has had one silver lining: It has brought positive attention to an organization that has a powerful impact on men’s personal and spiritual development.

 The organization is The King’s Men (www.thekingsmen.us), founded by Houck and Catholic high school teacher Damian Wargo in 2006.
-It was born out of Houck’s dismay, during his four years with the pro-life and pro-chastity group Generation Life, over the relative lack of make leadership in the pro-life movement.
+It was born out of Houck’s dismay, during his four years with the pro-life and pro-chastity group Generation Life, over the relative lack of male leadership in the pro-life movement.

 “When I would speak to pro-life groups in school settings,” Houck explained, “I saw that there weren’t many men plugged into these groups.
 I thought men should be leading the charge for chastity.
 After six months of prayer and many sign-posts from God, we decided to launch The King’s Men as a full-time ministry, with the primary focus of building up men.”